hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Rename mreadonly and mreadwrite to creadonly (cro) and creadwrite (crw).
 This makes way for m based marker commands in future.
 As also c based cfieldsep and ctextquote commands in future.

+To avoid confusion and to have consistancy and semantic match, have renamed arguments of functions which took cell's row and col info from y,x to r,c.